On the Way to the Wedding: Plot

 The hero of the novel is Gregory Bridgerton, the youngest male and last unmarried sibling in the Bridgerton family.
 After catching a glimpse of the "breathtakingly perfect curve of her neck" at a house party, Gregory falls immediately in love with the beautiful and extremely sought-after Hermione Watson.
 After he makes his attraction known, Hermione's best friend, the pretty-but-not-quite-as-attractive Lady Lucinda "Lucy" Abernathy informs him that Hermione is already in love, but with someone unsuitable - her father's secretary.
 Believing that Gregory is more sincere in his attempts to gain Hermione's favor than her other suitors, Lucy agrees to help him win Hermione's heart.

 During the course of the house party, Lucy and Gregory become friends and then develop romantic feelings for each other.
 The author details Gregory's difficulty in determining whether his love for Lucy is real, or if it is simply an infatuation such as he felt for Hermione.
 Lucy is likewise given an inner conflict, as she is essentially engaged to Lord Haselby, an arranged match which she has already accepted.

 After realizing he is in love with her, Gregory rushes to the church to stop Lucy's wedding to Haselby.
 Gregory arrives moments before the two exchange vows and confesses that he wants to marry Lucy.
 However, Lucy chooses to marry Haselby with a reason unknown to anyone but Lucy and her uncle.

 After the wedding Gregory finds a way to speak with Lucy and eventually she tells him the truth.
 Lucy's uncle claims Haselby's father is blackmailing the family with proof that her deceased father was a traitor to England.

 Now knowing the truth Gregory has to find a way to free Lucy from her marriage with Haselby.
 And it turns out it is the uncle who was the traitor.
+The marriage is annulled, and Lucy is free to marry Gregory.
+They go on to have nine children together.